St Bees Lifeboat Station

 St Bees Lifeboat Station is located at the promenade, in the village of St Bees, approximately 3 mi south of St Bees Head, the most westerly point on the coast of Cumbria.

 An Inshore lifeboat was first stationed in St Bees by the Royal National Lifeboat Institution (RNLI) in September 1970.

-The station currently operates a Inshore lifeboat, Joy Morris MBE (B-831), on station since 2009.
+The station currently operates a Inshore lifeboat, Joy Morris (B-831), on station since 2009.

 History

 In 1964, in response to an increasing amount of water-based leisure activity, the RNLI placed 25 small fast Inshore lifeboats around the country.
 These were easily launched with just a few people, ideal to respond quickly to local emergencies.

 More stations were opened, and in May 1970, a lifeboat station was established at St Bees, with the arrival of a Inshore lifeboat, the unnamed (D-180).